-Massachusetts had been among the very first states to ratify National Prohibition (1920-1933).
+The state had been among the very first to ratify National Prohibition.
 For decades the abolition of drinking had been touted as the solution to the nation’s problems.
 That included poverty, ill-health, crime, violence and other ills.
 On the eve of its implementation, most Bay Staters were optimistic.
 The dream of Prohibition in Massachusetts was coming true.

-It was a beautiful dream that soon turned into a nightmare.
-With its deeply indented coastline, the state soon became a center of bootlegging.
+It was a beautiful dream.
+But it soon turned into a nightmare.
+The state has deeply indented coastline.
+So it soon became a center of bootlegging.

-A “rum row” existed off the coast of Massachusetts just beyond the three mile limit.
+A “rum row” existed off the coast.
+It was just beyond the three mile limit.
 Ships off-loaded their cargoes onto speed boats.
 Murder and hijacking were common.
-It was a dangerous but lucrative business.
+It was a dangerous business.
+But it highly lucrative.

 Vast sums of untaxed money were made.
 Police were routinely bribed.
-Entire law enforcement offices were corrupted to the very top.
-Politicians were also widely on the take.
-The revelations of such corruption lowered respect for the law, which was widely violated.
+Entire law enforcement offices were corrupted.
+And to the very top.
+Elected officials were also widely on the take.
+The reports of such corruption lowered respect for the law.
+It was widely violated.

-Decades after Prohibition ended, a resident of Martha’s Vineyard described the ingenuity of a moonshiner in his neighborhood.
+Decades after Prohibition ended, a resident of Martha’s Vineyard described the ingenuity of a moonshiner.
 “One old guy peddled moonshine out of a baby carriage.
 My aunt used to say, ‘That lovely little man, he’s always wheeling his little child along the street.'”

-Prohibition led to the many problems.
-They included the establishment of thousands of speakeasies.
-The consumption of sometimes toxic bootleg alcohol.
-The corruption of law enforcement officers and politicians.
+There were many problems.
+Drinking sometimes toxic moonshine.
+The corruption of police and elected officials.
 The lowering of public morality.
 Disrespect for law.
 And increased violence.

-In 1924, the Constitutional Liberty League of Massachusetts took action.
+In 1924, the Constitutional Liberty League took action.
 It joined with the Association Against the Prohibition Amendment and the American Federation of Labor.
 They created the Joint Legislative Committee.
-That group led the effort to have the first congressional examination of Prohibition.
+That group led the effort to have the first congressional study of Prohibition.

 In 1930, voters repealed state enforcement of Prohibition.
-Later, Massachusetts ratified Repeal of National Prohibition.
+Later, the state ratified Repeal.

 Prohibition in Massachusetts had been a nightmare.

-Over the decades since 1933, Massachusetts has made some progress in modernizing its alcohol laws.
+The state has made some progress since Repeal.
 In 2003, the state struck down its Blue law banning Sunday alcohol sales.
 This benefitted consumers.
 It also benefitted retailers.
-They can now operate like every other business in the 21st century.
+They can now operate like every other business.